 A problem for Overton was Lake Meade had receded leaving the nearby marina high and dry.
 Just as well we didn't get the Overton Motel.
-However, we liked Overton and considered the possibility of making it our home.
+We liked Overton and considered the possibility of making it our home.
+However, we didn't find anything.

-We visited the Valley of Fire and reminisced about when we lived in Las Vegas and would have picnics there with the kids.
+We visited the Valley of Fire and reminisced about when we lived in Las Vegas. we would have picnics there with the kids.
 In those days you had to dodge desert turtles crossing the road and there were wild burros everywhere.
 We didn't see any desert turtles and the burros were scarce.